Power Apps – DB Reality!

 - Error Context: Hold any backend errors generated in client-side object.

 Now we’ll check out their reality…

 The fact is, record-level saves are kid’s stuff.
 Users want to see multiple records on the same page – the old “repeating table” setup.
 Power Apps does this with a “Gallery”, which works well.
 Until you want to edit as well as just view them.
 In this case, folk understandably want to edit a few entries at a time.
-With record-level save, only the current record is saved, with the remaining ones ignored – so on refresh, they’re effectively wiped clean of any additions!
+With record-level save, only the current record is saved, with the remaining ones ignored – even worse, on refresh the non-selected records are effectively wiped clean of any changes!
 Not what users want, or even expect.
 Quite frustrating in fact.

 Fortunately, Microsoft understand this (they’ve been doing it for quite some time…) so they’ve put forward the “ForAll()” formula command, to take an action on each object within it.
 Only it doesn’t work quite the way as expected either – you can make it work, but it exposes a whole load of internal workings you may wish you’d never have to scrape away at.
 And those issues (with resolutions – don’t worry!) will be covered in the next part of this 2-part posting.

 For those that want to test this, use the following SQL script to create the Table, run up a Canvas App auto built on top of it, and add a Gallery as above.